MoreMoney-Finance/contracts/README.md

 *NOTE:* In case a tranche goes underwater we reserve liquidation for governance and whitelisted addresses, in order to guard against oracle vulnerabilities.

-We will also provide convenience contracts to organize complete unwinding of positions using AMMs.
+We will also provide unprivileged convenience contracts to organize complete unwinding of positions using AMMs and stablecoin flash loans.

 ## Oracles